Country house with 3 bedrooms and swimming pool in Alberobello, Italy

 location near Alberobello, Puglia.

 It has two double bedrooms with ensuite shower rooms, and one bedroom with double sofa-bed and ensuite toilet/basin (a cot is available on request).
-Essentially we regards it as 4 + 2 as the smaller room is less spacious and more suited to children or a single adult.

 The pool is open from mid-May to September - and longer if weather permits.